PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: MEMBER WELFARE COMMITTEE {#6-3}

 The Member Welfare Committee (MWC) shall be formed on an as-needed basis as stipulated in Article One, Section Four.
-Prior to or concurrent with MWC formation, the CCC may appoint a MWC chair tasked with fielding MWC reports and coordinating formation of MWC(s) as needed.
+The combined CCC and CRC shall appoint a MWC chair tasked with fielding MWC reports and coordinating formation of MWC(s) as needed.
+At time of taking office, the MWC Chair must be a National Organization member with a non-disclosure agreement on file with the Organization.
 Aside from the MWC chair, the committee shall be dissolved when it is determined by the MWC, the CCC, or the affected person that the situation is stable.

 MWC matters include, but are not limited to, issues between members, officers and members, and officers themselves that may affect organizational participation or the ability to provide instruction.
 The purpose of the MWC should align with the chapter’s established expectations for conduct, which include principles such as engaging in good faith.

 MWC involvement and makeup should be guided by an internal policy that is communicated proactively to the membership and grounded in the Organization and Chapter's mission and vision, specifically, commitments to carceral abolition, restorative and transformative justice, and an understanding of marginalization.
 The internal policy should outline what documentation for exclusionary and restorative actions should look like, as well as a plain language map of what escalated consequences can look like in the event of ongoing and egregious behavior.

 The MWC should not be considered a last resort; rather, it should be utilized proactively to address issues early whenever possible.
-The MWC has the authority to make recommendations, lead investigations, gather relevant evidence, and present findings to the CCC when larger actions are required, in accordance with the designated section and subsection.
-Members of the MWC can also be moderators or hold other roles and any actions in the role of MWC should be made clear (i.e. versus a conversation with an officer).
+The MWC has the authority to make recommendations, lead investigations, gather relevant evidence, and present findings to the combined CCC and CRC when larger actions are required, in accordance with the designated section and subsection.
+Members of the MWC can also be moderators or hold other roles, and any actions in the role of MWC should be made clear.

 ## SECTION FOUR: OTHER COMMITTEES {#6-4}

-Other committees may be established or dissolved by simple majority vote of the CCC at any time without amendment to the Bylaws.
+Other committees may be established or dissolved by simple majority vote of the combined CCC and CRC at any time without amendment to the Bylaws.
+Each committee shall have a Chair who will serve as a Chapter Representative.

 # ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES {#7}

-All policies and procedures not documented in the Bylaws, or which need further elaboration, may be drafted by any CCC member, recorded internally, and enacted by a simple majority vote of CCC.
+All policies and procedures not documented in the Bylaws, or which need further elaboration, may be drafted by any member of Chapter leadership, recorded internally, and enacted by a simple majority vote of the combined CCC and CRC.
 These documented policies and procedures of the Chapter shall be accessible to full members, and, upon request, the Governing Body of the Organization and its officers, but will otherwise remain confidential.
 Effective date of each policy or procedure will be recorded.
-These policies and procedures may be amended or removed by simple majority votes of the CCC.
+These policies and procedures may be amended or removed by simple majority votes of the combined CCC and CRC.

-A Chapter policy or procedure may be enacted, amended, or removed bypassing the CCC by a two-thirds supermajority of vetted membership of the Chapter, with greater than 50% quorum of full members and local comrades.
+A Chapter policy or procedure may be enacted, amended, or removed bypassing Chapter leadership by a two-thirds supermajority of vetted membership of the Chapter, with greater than 50% quorum of full members and local comrades.

 # ARTICLE EIGHT: INOPERABLE CLAUSE {#8}